secondtruth/secondtruth/README.md

 ## :thumbsup: My other Interests

-When I'm not taking care of my projects, I also like to play strategy games, building games, simulations or RPGs.
+When I'm not working on my projects, I also like to play strategy games, building games, simulations or RPGs.

 I love music, too.
 My taste is very mixed, but I prefer Trance, Progressive House, Drum & Bass and Chillout.
-You can find out more on my Spotify and Last.fm profiles.
+If you're interested, you can check out my Spotify and Last.fm profiles to learn more about my musical preferences.

-I also love watching movies and series on Netflix and videos on YouTube.
+I also enjoy watching movies and series on Netflix and videos on YouTube.

 ## :trophy: Sponsors